Soupe de Céleri et Patates Douces au Gingembre

 - 2 cloves garlic, peeled and minced

-– One small head celeriac, about 2 pounds (choose a firm one that feels heavy for its size, and knock on it gently to make sure it doesn’t sound hollow), peeled, quartered and sliced
+- 1 small head celeriac, about 1 kilogram (2.2 pounds; choose a firm one that feels heavy for its size, and knock on it gently to make sure it doesn't sound hollow), peeled, quartered and sliced

-– 2 pounds sweet potatoes, peeled and sliced
+- 1 kilogram (2.2 pounds) sweet potatoes, peeled and sliced

 - A knob of fresh ginger, about 5 cm (2 inches), peeled and grated

 - 1 litre (4 cups) stock, preferably homemade

 - 80 ml (1/3 cup) milk (dairy or non-dairy)

 - Heat the olive oil over medium heat in a large soup pot or cocotte.